twalton83/TOP-CV/README.md

 - [X] Refactor to use `useReducer`, context, and break out more custom hooks where necessary
 - [ ] Implement React-to-PDF
 - [ ] Finish styling
-- [ ] Resolve reshuffling of items in array when editing new item
+- [X] Resolve reshuffling of items in array when editing new item
+- [ ] Change date pickers to dropdowns or date picker npm package

 ## Icon Attribution